The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Introduction

 where $\nu>0$ is the Lipschitz constant, and the norms are Euclidean.

-The main motivation behind this investigation is the model-based derivative-free optimization (DFO) methods, which in each iteration first employs linear interpolation to approximate the black-box objective function and then combines the resulting approximation model with trust region methods for optimization (See, e.g., \cite{powell1994direct} and \cite{DFO_book}.).
+The main motivation behind this investigation is model-based derivative-free optimization (DFO) methods, which iteratively employ linear interpolation to approximate the black-box objective function and combine the resulting approximation model with trust region methods for optimization (see, e.g., \cite{powell1994direct} and \cite{DFO_book}).
 A large gap currently exists between the theory and the practice of these algorithms.
 The practical algorithms, particularly the ones developed by Powell, gain their efficiency by reusing points evaluated in previous iterations when constructing new interpolation models.
 As a poorly positioned interpolation point may adversely affect the model's accuracy, these algorithms usually contain an intricate mechanism to choose which old points to keep in the interpolation set and which new ones to add.
-Meanwhile, the existing theoretical analyses rely on the assumption that the approximation models are sufficiently accurate (with sufficiently high probability).
-Under such assumption, the complexities of the trust region methods are established, but the methods to obtain such models are either simple (and inefficient in practice) or left unexplained.
+Meanwhile, the existing theoretical analyses (e.g. \cite{gratton2018complexity,chen2018stochastic,blanchet2019convergence,cao2023first}) rely on varying assumptions that the approximation models are sufficiently accurate (with sufficiently high probability).
+Under these assumptions, the complexities of the trust region methods are established, but the methods to obtain such models are either simple (and inefficient in practice) or left unexplained.
 This gap prevents the existing theoretical results from accurately representing the efficiency of the practical algorithms.